coldshrine/study-notes/talks/tdd-where-did-it-all-go-wrong.md

 * Write dirty code to get green, then refactor
 * No new tests for refactored itnernals and privates (methods, classes)
 * Both develop and accept against tests written on a port
+* Add integration tests for coverage of ports to adapters
+* Add system tests for end-to-end confidence
+* Don't mock internals, privates, or adapters